If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 8. Post-PI planning events

-After the planning event, RTE and other ART stakeholders write down and communicate the PI objectives with other team members in the ART.
+After the planning event, RTE and other ART stakeholders will write down and communicate the PI objectives to other team members in the ART.
 The product management breaks down and distributes the tasks among the team members and prepares a roadmap outline for individual teams.
 Additionally, teams also decide on the timeframe for Innovation and Planning (IP) iteration during the next PI.

 PI planning is an extensive event with a tightly packed schedule for many things to include.
 Surely, things are not going to go exactly as planned.
 Nonetheless, here are some pitfalls that are completely avoidable with a little effort.